-Legalize Residential and Ranch Facilities 3.1.4
+3.1.4 Legalize Residential and Ranch Facilities

-Improvements to the property at V-11, V-18, V-20, and V-21 are proposed to be legalized.
-These improvements include: (V-11) unpermitted grading to construct the house, horse arena, and other structures; (V-18) unpermitted building pad adjacent to the bridge and buildings of several unpermitted structures (workshop, kennels); (V-20) an unpermitted fill area on an existing gravel road, and (V-21) unpermitted turn-around grading.
-At V-12, unpermitted grading to construct the Accessory Dwelling Unit (ADU) will be partially removed and restored to account for the riparian setback, but 120 square feet will be retained.
+Improvements to the property at V-11, V-18, V-20, and V-21 are proposed to be legalized: (V-11) unpermitted grading to construct the house, horse arena, and other structures; (V-18) unpermitted building pad adjacent to the bridge and buildings of several unpermitted structures (workshop, kennels); (V-20) an unpermitted fill area on an existing gravel road, and (V-21) unpermitted turn-around grading.
+At V-12, unpermitted grading to construct the Accessory Dwelling Unit (ADU) will be partially removed and restored to account for the riparian setback, but 120 square feet will be retained to be used as a storage shed.